 2006 Cadillac STS-V and XLR-V arrive in Europe

 “Cadillacs V-Series is founded on the idea of taking the strong performance and luxury attributes of our core vehicles and extending them even higher,” said Jim Taylor, Cadillac General Manager.”As a result, Cadillacs V-Series “ CTS-V and STS-V sedans and XLR-V hard-top convertible roadster “ are serious performers that compete with the high-end performance variants of any manufacturer and now provide European customers with new alternatives.”Like their mainstream siblings, the STS-V and XLR-V combine distinctively bold styling with contemporary luxury and superior rear-wheel-drive performance.

 The official SAE ratings for the 2006 STS-V are 350 kW (469 hp) at 6,400 rpm and 595 Nm of torque at 3900 rpm.
 The XLR-V is rated at 330 kW (443 hp) at 6,400 rpm and 561 Nm of torque at 3900 rpm.
 The supercharged 4.4 liter Northstar engine generates more peak power in the STS-V than in the XLR-V, due to the larger engine compartment that allows more induction and exhaust capacity.
-On the other hand, the XLR-V benefit’s from it’s superior power-to-weight ratio.
-Both vehicles feature GMs new Hydra-matic six-speed automatic transmission with manual shift mode and accelerate from 0 “ 60 mph (96 km/h) in less than 5 seconds.
+On the other hand, the XLR-V benefit’s from it’s the superior power-to-weight ratio.
+Both vehicles feature GMs new Hydra-Matic six-speed automatic transmission with manual shift mode and accelerate from 0 “ 60 mph (96 km/h) in less than 5 seconds.
 The top speed is electronically limited to 250 km/h for both vehicles.